Last Updated: August 24, 2020

-The good news is that there are a wide array of uber-cheap condos on Albania’s central and southern coast, with prices starting around 20,000 euros.
+The good news is that there are a wide array of incredibly cheap condos on Albania’s central and southern coast with prices starting around 20,000 euros.

-I’ve always found Albania to be more bureaucratic than its neighbors, and with less to offer.
-Don’t believe rumors that Albania will somehow join the EU; that’s quite far away if in the cards at all.
+I’ve always found Albania to be more bureaucratic than its neighbors, and I find that it has less to offer.
+Don’t believe rumors that Albania will somehow join the EU; that’s quite far away – if it’s in the cards at all.

 Minimum Investment: $160,000

-There is chatter on the internet of Brazil offering an “economic citizenship program”, which could not be further from the truth.
-Economic citizenship means that you make an investment in exchange for citizenship immediately; often, it’s really a donation or at least a really bad investment.
+There is chatter on the internet of Brazil offering an “economic citizenship program,” which could not be further from the truth.
+Economic citizenship means that you make an investment in exchange for immediate citizenship; often, it’s actually a donation or at least a really bad investment.

-It’s rather flexible, but also among the most bureaucratic programs on earth.
+It’s rather flexible, but it’s also among the most bureaucratic programs on earth.
 That said, Brazil is a huge country with no shortage of properties to purchase to suit your lifestyle or business needs.

 Minimum Investment: $23,000*

-Minimum Investment: $35,000
+Minimum Investment: $100,000

-While I have now found plenty of opportunities to buy cheap real estate, it can be hard to tell which cheap real estate is good and which isn’t.
-Having done more than one dozen deals in Georgia, it’s taken me awhile to tell the difference.
+While I have now found plenty of opportunities to buy cheap real estate, it can be hard to tell which deals are good and which aren’t.
+Having done more than a dozen deals in Georgia, it’s taken me a while to tell the difference.

 Minimum Investment: $70,000*

-Malaysia is one of my favorite countries to Asia, and while the property market is rather saturated, the lessened value of the ringgit makes it an interesting lifestyle investment destination.
+Malaysia is one of my favorite countries in Asia, and while the property market is rather saturated, a weaker ringgit makes it an interesting lifestyle investment destination.

-Malaysia’s MM2H program allows anyone of any age to “retire” to Malaysia and obtain a ten-year social visit pass by depositing 300,000 Malaysian ringgit in a term deposit.
+Malaysia’s MM2H program allows anyone of any age to “retire” to Malaysia and obtain a ten-year social visit pass by depositing 300,000 Malaysian ringgit in a term deposit account.
 (The amount is halved if you’re over 50.)

-Almost all states in Malaysia limit foreigners to real estate valued at 1 million ringgit – or about $230,000 – or more, meaning your total investment will be higher, but the program offers many of the lifestyle benefits of European countries with better weather and a more friendly territorial tax system.
+Almost all states in Malaysia limit foreigners to only buying real estate valued at 1 million ringgit – or about $230,000 – or more, meaning your “cheap real estate investment” will cost you just a little bit more in practice.

 Minimum Investment: $0*

-The country is among the most friendly to investors in Europe.
-I can also tell you that having the right support on the ground in Montenegro or any other country is essential; my process was extremely short and simple thanks to my Montenegro team.
+The country is among the most friendly to investors in Europe, but I can also tell you that having the right support on the ground in Montenegro or any other country is essential; my process was extremely short and simple thanks to my Montenegro team.